mdn/content/files/en-us/web/css/@counter-style/additive-symbols/index.md

 ### Values

-The descriptor accepts a comma separated list of _additive tuples_ with each tuple consisting of the following two values separated by a space:
+The descriptor accepts a comma-separated list of _additive tuples_ with each tuple consisting of the following two values separated by a space:

 - {{cssxref("integer")}}